Schpadel/SteamDjangoDBModel/report/README.md

 ## Data Model:

+Most of our access patterns could be implemented by using django's access methods, so we did not need to write custom functions, except for releasing a new game where we also wanted to assign the achievements for the new game and the update of the game version.All the other access patterns could be implemented using just the already available django methods, so we just wrote the implementation inside the tests without declaring special methods for each, but they could simply be extracted from the test if needed.

+We also created constraints for our database tables where we thought it would benefit out application.
+A possible example for this is that we added a check constraint so that each achievement in the achieved_by relation table must be unique for each user and achievement combinations, so that a single user can unlock the same achievement only once.

 One of the challenges was that we wanted to save the time played for each individual game as well as the timestamp when the game was last played.
-We achieved this behaviour by creating a many-to-many relationship table "GamesInLibrary" with the through keyword of the ManyToMany relationship of Django.
+We achieved this behaviour by creating a many-to-many relationship table "GamesInLibrary" with the through keyword of the many-to-many relationship of Django.

-We encountered the same problem with the Wishlist where we also had a ManyToMany relationship but luckily no additional fields.
+We encountered the same problem with the Wishlist where we also had a many-to-many relationship but luckily no additional fields.

-Another problem was that we wanted to ensure that when we create a user it is ensured that a new wishlist and library is always created.
+Another problem was that we wanted to ensure that when we create a user it is ensured that a new wishlist and library are always created.
 We solved this problem with Django's signals feature.

-Most of our access patterns could be implemented by using django's access methods, so we did not need to write custom functions, except for releasing a new game where we also wanted to assign the achievements for the new game and the update of the game version.All the other access pattern could be implemented using just the already available django methods, so we just wrote the implementation inside the test without declaring special methods for each, but they could simply be extracted from the test if needed.

 ### Entity-Relationship Diagram